lebronbrian23/clustering-online-retail-sales/README.md

   #feature_analysis file under experiments folder
   #plot image for support in the support images folder

-Our initial correlation model shows a correlation value between Quantity and UnitPrice of: -0.0209, which is a weak correlation.
-It is virtually no linear relationship between Quantity and UnitPrice.
+Our initial correlation model showed a correlation value between Quantity and UnitPrice of: -0.0209, which was a weak correlation.
+There is virtually no linear relationship between Quantity and UnitPrice.
 A small negative correlation (–0.0209) suggests that, on average, buying more items is very slightly associated with lower unit prices.
-However, this is a bit counterintuitive and not meaningful based on normal business sense.
-We can see from the ploted Quantity and UnitPrice chart below.
+However, this was a bit counterintuitive and not meaningful based on normal business sense.
+When we plotted Quantity and UnitPrice chart, we saw there were a couple of high value transactions with lower number of transactions and majority of transactions were at the smaller values, this may explain why without price segmentation, initial correction model showed a weak correlation between unit price and quantity.

 ![Online Retail Dataset ](https://github.com/lebronbrian23/ml4-online-retail/blob/main/support_images/correlation_qty_price.png)

 - RFM (Recency, Frequency, Monetary) analysis for feature engineering

-  #feature_analysis file under experiments folder (needs paraphrasing)
+Here we also conducted RFM analysis to group customers based on how they shop: Recency, Frequency and Monetary.
+This helped to understand customers’ buying habits so that business owners can identify who their best and most loyal customers were.
+1) Recency represented: How long it’s been since the customer last made a purchase.
+Customers who bought something recently get higher scores: 5 = very recent, 1 = very old.
+2) Frequency represented: How often the customer makes a purchase.
+People who buy more often get higher scores: 5 = frequent buyer, 1 = rare.
+3) Monetary represent: How much money the customer has spent in total.
+Customers who spend more get higher scores: 5 = high spender, 1 = low spender.

+For each customer, we scored their Recency, Frequency and Monetary from 1 to 5: 5 meant the customer performed very well on that measure, 1 meant the customer performed poorly on that measure.
+The we ranked each customer based on their total RFM score: Recency score + Frequency score + Monetary score.
+Below tables showed the samples RFM results and how to intepret it.

 | CustomerID | Recency | Frequency | Monetary | RFM Score | Interpretation                          |
 |------------|---------|-----------|----------|-----------|------------------------------------------|